 7. Invoice Financing

 This is one of the small business financing solutions we offer at Fundbox.
 Similar to factoring, invoice financing can help improve your cash flow by allowing you to borrow against your outstanding invoices so you don’t have to wait to get paid on a product you already delivered or a service you already provided.
 However, unlike factoring solutions, invoice financing through Fundbox can enable you to access 100 percent of your invoice value, up to your approved credit limit.
 Plus, you maintain your relationship with your customer.

 8. Purchase order financing

-- Curious about PO financing?
-Start with our Guide to PO Financing covers all the important details.
+Curious about PO financing?
+Our Guide to PO Financing covers all the important details.

 9. Peer-to-peer loans

 Peer-to-peer lending sites are online marketplaces where businesses and individuals can obtain loans from individual investors.
 The online marketplace manages the transaction, serving as a kind of escrow service, and takes a fee in return.
 This can be a good way to get a small, short-term loan if other methods haven’t worked.

 A variation of peer-to-peer lending, crowdfunding sites allow businesses to pitch their ideas (often new inventions or products) and seek financing from interested individuals.
 The difference is that the money isn’t a loan, but a payment in return for something from your business, most often in the form of equity in your company to these early investors, or even something as simple as early access to your product or service.
-It seems like the best way on how to get free money, but you still have to build the product.
 If your idea sparks the public’s interest, it’s possible (though not probable) to raise hundreds of thousands of dollars through crowdfunding.
 And even though it sounds like a long shot, it could be an option for some small businesses to consider because the crowdfunding market is expected to grow nearly $200 billion by 2025.